midonet/midonet/docs/arp-table.md

 We mitigate the risk of extra packets on the network by:

  * Adding a random jitter to ARP entry staleness and ARP request retry intervals.
- Only in one case will a broker ARP inmediately wihtout added jitter: when it gets asked about a MAC for the 1st time and this mac is missing from the cache.
+ Only in one case will a broker ARP immediately without added jitter: when it gets asked about a MAC for the 1st time and this mac is missing from the cache.
- * Brokers will only write to the underlying cache if the learned MAC was unkown or stale.
+ * Brokers will only write to the underlying cache if the learned MAC was unknown or stale.
 Thus, no extra writes to ZooKeeper will be incurred.

 Moreover, it's extremely unlikely that two MidoNet nodes will race to write the same cache entry (although it would be harmless): the ARP replies for the same MAC will arrive